schrodyn/steezy/README.md

 }
 ```

+Steezy will generate three rules:

+* Rule with static bytes, not so useful.
+* Rule with Yara wildcards using r2's instruction mask.
+* Rule with Yara wildcards using r2's instruction mask and Yara ranges based around function blocks.

 ## Additional Resources
 Some other tools I've used for generating Yara rules which lead me to creating
 my own.